symbiose/osjs-standalone-sources/README.md

 # OS.js X11 Standalone package source
-This is Work in Progress!
-Currently compatible with Ubuntu and Gentoo.
+This repository contains the sources required to install OS.js as a standalone Linux distrubution with X11.

-Need to write documentation for this...
+This is a work in progress, but currently works on Ubuntu and Gentoo (tested with VirtualBox)

-## Compability
+# Installation
-Only tested in VirtualBox so far
+See the `INSTALL.md` file